 It offers a wide range of high quality programmes, services and resources which support and empower students to explore and select suitable career options, acquire essential skills for workplace success, pursue a personally rewarding career and make positive impact on society.

 Stay tuned to the daily emails and website for news, workshops and events.

 CEDARS-Counselling and Person Enrichment Section (CEDARS-CoPE) is committed to empowering students to develop social capability and emotional resilience, to capitalise on their character strengths, and to live a fulfilling and psychologically healthy life so that they are able to achieve personal success, overcome life challenges and contribute to the community by demonstrating integrity, sensitivity and leadership.

-You are welcome to try Psychometer – the online psychological tests on university adjustment, learning, social life, personality strengths, mental health etc. to gain a better self-understanding and identify ways to achieve a fruitful university life.
-You can also develop your personal profile and use this for setting realistic goals for your university years and make practical plans for self-improvement.
+You are welcome to try Psychometer, an online platform of psychological tests on university adjustment, learning, social life, personality strengths, mental health etc., to gain a better self-understanding and identify ways to achieve a fruitful university life.
+Through these tests, you can have a more vivid self-reflection.
+You may use this for setting realistic goals for your university years and make practical plans for self-improvement.
 Visit psyax.cedars.hku.hk to start your journey of self-understanding.